SATURDAY, April 22, 2017

 published to date, 24 have forecast regional, national or global energy requirements at sufficient detail to be

 As Dr. Tom Abel noted in the Emergy Society newsletter, in boldface, 'the emergy society is a service society intended to promote emergy science'.
 In perhaps big letters should be the word 'science' as in systems science as a candle in the dark that H.T.
 Odum did so much to brighten.
 We need to keep the bigger and arguably 'better view' in focus.
-As Conrad noted: 'The yarns of seamen [specialists] have a direct simplicity, the whole meaning of which lies within the shell of a cracked nut.
-But…to [Marlow as systems scientist] the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze.'
+As Joseph Conrad noted: 'The yarns of seamen [specialists] have a direct simplicity, the whole meaning of which lies within the shell of a cracked nut.
+But…to Marlow [as systems scientist] the meaning of an episode was not inside like a kernel but outside, enveloping the tale which brought it out only as a glow brings out a haze.'
 (Heart of Darkness).

-It is in the macroscope that humans can take in something of the glow of biophysical reality reflected by particles of fact.
+It is through the macroscope that humans can take in something of the glow of biophysical reality reflected by particles of fact.
 To focus on meeting the growing demand by decision makers for emergy analysis (it is not the big-picture science they want) may be to loose sight of the bigger view, to fly moth-like into their well funded but temporary light.
 The economic system has found a value in emergy analysis.
-It is primate to value being appreciated and paid to serve industrial society.
+It is entirerly primate to value being appreciated and paid to serve industrial society.
 Meanwhile the pace of planetary destruction may/will not slow.

 Success can be one's greatest enemy.
 In terms of H.T.'s 'better view' nothing may fail like worldly success.
 If decision makers are informed by emergy analyses, the next question, as always, is 'And then what?'
 Will society be turned around before hitting the wall of biophysical limits or at least opt for a managed descent, as prosperous a one as possible, as alternative to chaotic collapse?
 If informing the public of emergy matters serves only to distract, then being distracted from the big picture fails in the long run.
 We may do well to keep our collective eye on the ball and think about how best to play the global endgame.
 We may not have time for illimitable distractions.